Master of Science in Geology Requirements

 Total (30 units)

-Students studying applied geology should take the following courses before or during their graduate experience: EES 114, 117, 124.
+Students studying applied geology should take the following courses before or during their graduate experience: EES 114, EES 117, EES 124.

 Modifications in the program of study may be made with approval of both the thesis advisor and graduate program coordinator.

-A master's thesis is required.
-An oral defense of a thesis proposal is required, to ensure that students have selected a problem that is commendable to an M.S. thesis in the sciences and that the proposed methods of analysis are appropriate to the task.
-This defense normally will be scheduled as a culminating experience in EES 201, but also can be scheduled outside of EES 201 if necessary.
-An oral defense of the thesis is also required.
-The defense will include questions regarding the thesis and questions of a more general nature related to knowledge in the earth sciences.
+A master's thesis and oral thesis defense are required.
+Also, an oral defense of a thesis proposal is required as part of EES 201, to ensure that students have selected a problem that is commensurate with an M.S. thesis and that the proposed methods of analysis are appropriate to the task.
+The thesis defense will include questions about the thesis and questions of a more general nature related to knowledge in the earth sciences.
 The thesis will be judged by the extent to which a student attempts to solve a scientific problem by employing methods appropriate to the task.
 The thesis must meet certain minimum standards, which include the following: thoughtful consideration of and reference to prior work in the field of study; a peripheral understanding of the broader scientific value or societal implications of the work, as appropriate; and a demonstration of originality and critical thinking.
 Graduate students of geology conducting research in a foreign country are expected to be proficient in the language in which source materials are published.

 For faculty phone numbers and e-mail, see the campus directory.